10 Tactics to Help You Drive Traffic to Your Amazon Product Listings

 A few excellent ways to get started on this include:

 Go through customer reviews.
 Customers have become very adept at letting their opinions be known, particularly if they aren’t satisfied with a specific product or feature.
-Try to get a relatively even sample of five-, four-, and three-star reviews to gauge what customers were happy about and slightly dissatisfied with, and try to get a broader distribution of two- and one-star reviews to see what really made a customer upset.
-This process can not only reveal inefficiencies about a specific product type and what consumer expectations are but, also, where this specific competitor fell short and how you can steer clear of their mistakes in your business.
+Try to get a relatively even sample of five-, four- and three-star reviews to gauge what customers were happy about and slightly dissatisfied with, and try to get a broader distribution of two- and one-star reviews to see what really made a customer upset.
+This process can not only reveal inefficiencies about a specific product type and what consumer expectations are, but also where this specific competitor falls short and how you can steer clear of their mistakes in your business.
 For example, are customers complaining about how the item is packaged?
 Are they talking about the price being too expensive for what you get?
 Are they comparing the products to other products they have also tried?

 Monitor competitor stocks and competitor reviews: Savvy merchants go as far as to set alerts on their competition to keep their finger on the pulse of their marketing strategies.
 This is useful because it can not only be enlightening to which strategies are working well for your competitors, but it will also push you to take advantage of situations where your competitors are out of stock and you can do a big product push while they’re down.